At Risk

 Biology

-In Minnesota, EAB completes one generation every one or two years.
+In Minnesota, EAB completes one generation every 1 to 2 years.
 Eggs are laid from mid-June through August.
 Female EAB deposit their eggs individually on ash trees between layers of outer bark in cracks and crevices of the branches and trunk of the tree.
 The eggs typically hatch within two weeks, depending on temperature.
+Ash trees are killed by the tunneling of EAB larvae under the tree's bark.

 Emerald ash borer flight season begins May 1st